U.S. / Canada TARIFFS – Firearms Facts

 SOUTHBOUND – from Canada to the USA

-• Guns and related items made in the USA, going back to the USA.
+• U.S.-made guns and related items, going back to the USA.

-• Guns and parts made in countries other than Canada or the USA (such as guns made in Germany, Italy, Finland, etc.).
+• Guns and related items made in countries other than Canada or the USA (such as guns made in Germany, Italy, Finland, etc.), in addition to historic Duty rates of ~3%.

 New 25% Tariff:

-• ‘Made in Canada’ guns and parts that do not qualify under the USMCA / CUSMA.
+• Canada-made guns and parts that do not qualify under USMCA / CUSMA.

 → For example, items manufactured in Canada with mostly foreign-sourced materials (very uncommon for guns).

-Conclusion: extremely limited applicability.
-Very few firearms are manufactured in Canada with foreign-sourced materials, thus subject to the current U.S. tariffs.
-All other guns, ammo, and parts have NO CHANGES.
+Conclusion: limited applicability.
+U.S.-made guns are not impacted for return to USA.
+Very few firearms are manufactured in Canada with foreign-sourced materials, thus subject to the current 25% U.S. tariffs.

 NORTHBOUND – from the USA to Canada